-We discussed already last night1 about what is something which we can experience or which we can understand, and what is something which we cannot understand.
-I was trying to explain, you know, the difference [between] something which you can understand and something which you cannot understand, and how you, you know, have an approach to something which you cannot understand is by practice.
+We discussed already last night [SR-71-07-20] about what is something which we can experience or which we can understand, and what is something which we cannot understand.
+I was trying to explain the difference between something which you can understand and something which you cannot understand, and how you have an approach to something which you cannot understand is by practice.

 But it is necessary for us at the same time to have understanding of Buddhism.
 It is necessary to read, and it is necessary to listen to lecture, and it is necessary to think about what is Buddhism.
 That is also important.

-And most important thing will be to have actual, you know, difficulties in our human life.
+And most important thing will be to have actual difficulties in our human life.
 That is very important.

 But as I told you, the problem-you have enough problem already [laughs, laughter].
 So don't make home-made problems-cookies.
 That was what I told you last night.
 We are practicing zazen, so it is a great help.
 And those things-those points are very difficult and very important for our prefect understanding of Buddhism.
-If you mix up mixed up those points, you will never understand what I am saying.
+If you mix up those points, you will never understand what I am saying.

 Tonight, again, I want to discuss this point a little bit more.
 And this side [laughs]-this side is the world of experience, world of study, and world of human problems.
-And the other side is-this side is [laughs] world of Buddhist practice to have approach to the reality, and let's discuss more about those kind-those points.
+And the other side is-this side is [laughs] world of Buddhist practice to have approach to the reality, and let's discuss more about those points.